sapphi-red/vite-setup-catalogue/README.md

 ![](/docs-image/backend-server.svg)

 ## With Proxy
-Using Vite with a proxy in front.
+Using Vite behind a proxy.

 ![](/docs-image/with-proxy.svg)